neckbosov/algolib/README.md

 # algolib
-My personal library with fast algorithms for olympiad programming I think it will be beter soon.
+My personal library with fast algorithms for olympiad programming I think it will be better soon.